-The Funds may enter into Repurchase Agreements (referred to as repos) and, or Reverse Repurchase Agreements (referred to as reverse repos).
+The Funds may enter into Repurchase Agreements (repos) and/or Reverse Repurchase Agreements (reverse repos).

 In repo transactions, securities are sold by the Fund to a counterparty and the Fund agrees to repurchase the securities from the counterparty at a higher price at a specified future date.
 The difference in price is reported as interest expense.
 Credit risk arises from the potential for a counterparty to default on its obligation to sell the security.
 The risk is managed by the use of counterparties acceptable to the Manager and by the receipt of the cash as collateral.
 The value of the collateral must be at least 102% of the daily market value of the securities sold.
 Any repo agreements open at period end are included in the Schedule of Investment Portfolio.